 Both Colonial and Federal styles traditionally use panels on the first floor and louvered shutters on the second.
 If uniformity is desired, louvers are recommended for both stories.
 Functional exterior shutters are one of the identifiable signatures of both designs.

 Louvered or raised panel exterior shutters are historically prevalent on Georgian architecture.
 These imposing two-story structures have a rectangular footprint, medium pitched roof with little overhang, and paired chimneys.

 Homes built in the Plantation-Plain style are wood covered with a single gable and duel masonry chimneys.
 Raised panel shutters function to protect the home from temperature variations and extreme weather.

-The traditional or modern farmhouse can benefit both aesthetically and functionally from exterior shutters.
+Traditional or modern farmhouse shutters often refer to the panels installed on the home style.
 Both louvered and the more rustic barn-style board and batten shutters are successfully used for this approach.

 The composition of Greek Revival buildings generally include a symmetrical shape, bold moldings, anterior columns, and pediment gables.
 Their narrow windows are perfect for paneled or louvered exterior wood shutters.

 Authentic exterior wood shutters enhance historic Greek Revival windows.

 Spanish or Mediterranean Revival homes are crafted with smooth stucco siding, rounded edges, low pitched tiled roofs, and frequent arches.
 Exterior shutters are not always used, but when they are the board and batten style is most appropriate.

 The old world facade of French Country architecture features an asymmetrical design with multi-height rooflines.
 Narrow windows are pronounced with durable rustic board and batten shutters.
 Similar style exterior shutters can be found on the common Tudor homes.